systemd/systemd/docs/CODING_STYLE.md

 - Do not write `foo ()`, write `foo()`.

-## Other
+## Code Organization and Semantics

 - Please name structures in `PascalCase` (with exceptions, such as public API structs), variables and functions in `snake_case`.

 - Avoid static variables, except for caches and very few other cases.
 Think about thread-safety!
 While most of our code is never used in threaded environments, at least the library code should make sure it works correctly in them.
 Instead of doing a lot of locking for that, we tend to prefer using TLS to do per-thread caching (which only works for small, fixed-size cache objects), or we disable caching for any thread that is not the main thread.
 Use `is_main_thread()` to detect whether the calling thread is the main thread.

 - Do not write functions that clobber call-by-reference variables on failure.
 Use temporary variables for these cases and change the passed in variables only on success.

 - The order in which header files are included doesn't matter too much. systemd-internal headers must not rely on an include order, so it is safe to include them in any order possible.
 However, to not clutter global includes, and to make sure internal definitions will not affect global headers, please always include the headers of external components first (these are all headers enclosed in <>), followed by our own exported headers (usually everything that's prefixed by `sd-`), and then followed by internal headers.
 Furthermore, in all three groups, order all includes alphabetically so duplicate includes can easily be detected.

 - Please avoid using global variables as much as you can.
 And if you do use them make sure they are static at least, instead of exported.
 Especially in library-like code it is important to avoid global variables.
 Why are global variables bad?
 They usually hinder generic reusability of code (since they break in threaded programs, and usually would require locking there), and as the code using them has side-effects make programs non-transparent.
 That said, there are many cases where they explicitly make a lot of sense, and are OK to use.
 For example, the log level and target in `log.c` is stored in a global variable, and that's OK and probably expected by most.
 Also in many cases we cache data in global variables.
 If you add more caches like this, please be careful however, and think about threading.
 Only use static variables if you are sure that thread-safety doesn't matter in your case.
 Alternatively, consider using TLS, which is pretty easy to use with gcc's `thread_local` concept.
 It's also OK to store data that is inherently global in global variables, for example data parsed from command lines, see below.

 - You might wonder what kind of common code belongs in `src/shared/` and what